What is Coronavirus / Covid-19?

-Scientists are urgently trying to find a vaccine for the virus, but as of March, there is none available.
-There are some under development, but the earliest a full human vaccine trial could start is April 2020 and realistically we are looking at least 12 months before a vaccine will be generally available and we can be released from full COVID-19 lockdown.
+Scientists are urgently trying to find a vaccine for the virus, but as of May 2020 there is none available.
+There are some under development, but the earliest a full human vaccine trial could start is late May 2020, and realistically we are looking at least another 6 – 12 months before a vaccine will be generally available and we can be released from full COVID-19 lockdown.

 When it comes to Coronavirus we need to protect ourselves and others by reducing our chance of picking up the virus, either by touch, breathing it in, or by being close enough to other people for us to infect them or them to infect us.

 For those in lockdown in particular, we also have to consider how to keep ourselves active and as healthy as possible, especially now when we can no longer go to the gym and find our daily activities curtailed and restricted.